-This course, offered in the fall semester as part of a yearlong sequence, introduces students to Russian language and culture with an emphasis on listening and speaking.
-Students also experience the richness of modern Russia through a variety of authentic texts including music, art, film, and television.
+This course, offered in the fall semester as part of a yearlong sequence, introduces students to Russian language and culture with an emphasis on listening, speaking, reading, and writing.
+Students also engage with culture and everyday life in modern Russia through a variety of authentic texts including music, film, and television.
 Conducted in Russian.

 RUSS 102 Elementary Russian II

-This course, offered in the winter semester, is a continuation of RUSS 101 with an emphasis on listening, speaking, reading, and writing.
-Students continue their introduction to modern Russia through authentic texts including music, film, and television excerpts, and selected items from recent newspapers and the Internet.
+This course, offered in the winter semester, is a continuation of RUSS 101 with an emphasis on acquiring all four language competencies.
+The course continues to foster building basic fluency and ability to read simplified passages in Russian.
+Students continue their immersion in Russian culture through authentic materials including music, animation, film, and social media.
 Conducted in Russian.